 Domestic violence includes a myriad of coercive behaviors with a wide range of consequences, some physically injurious and some not; however, all are psychologically damaging.
-Some parts of the pattern are clearly chargeable as crimes in most states (e.g., physical assault, sexual assault, menacing, arson, kidnapping, harassment), while other battering episodes are not illegal (e.g., name calling, interrogating children, denying access to the family automobile, control of financial resources).
-While sometimes professionals working with domestic violence victims must attempt to make sense of one specific incident that resulted in an injury or was frightening enough for the survivor to seek help for the situation, the victim is dealing with that one episode in the context of a pattern of both obvious and subtle episodes of coercion.
+Some parts of the pattern are clearly chargeable as crimes in most states (e.g., physical assault, obvious and subtle episodes of coercion.

+including physical, sexual, and psychological attacks, as well as economic coercion, that adults and adolescents use against their intimate partner. sexual assault, menacing, arson, kidnapping, harassment), while other battering episodes are not illegal (e.g., name calling, interrogating children, denying access to the family automobile, control of financial pattern of coercive and assaultive behaviors resources).
+While sometimes professionals working with domestic violence victims must attempt to make sense of one specific incident that resulted in an injury or was frightening enough for the survivor to seek help for the situation, the victim is dealing with that one episode in the context of a pattern of both